Track your nutrition and health goals

 1. High in nutrients

-Brown rice is highly nutritious and contains a wide variety of vitamins and minerals.
-It is a good source of manganese, magnesium, phosphorus, selenium, thiamine, niacin, vitamin B6, and zinc.2.
+Brown rice is a good source of manganese, magnesium, phosphorus, selenium, thiamine, niacin, vitamin B6, and zinc.

 2. Rich in antioxidants